staD020/png2prg/readme.md

 ## Changes for version 1.11.0-dev

  - Press CBM key in petscii (animation) displayers to switch charset case.
+ - Add -brute-force support to all charset modes.

 ## Changes for version 1.10.1